sudorook/snippets/firefox.md

 Combine this information with the above instructions for force-enabling scrolling to bypass login or other un-closable pop-ups that freeze websites.

+## Fonts are rendered poorly in PDF viewer

+Disallow pages from choosing their own fonts.
+Either do this through the font menu in `about:preferences` or by setting `browser.display.use_document_fonts=0` in `about:config`.